risc0/risc0/examples/hello-world/tutorial.md

 ```

 You can confirm your work with `cargo run --release` — the program still won't do anything, but it should compile and run successfully.
-You will get a warning about `from_slice` being unused; this function is needed when reading the [journal], but the guest hasn't written to it yet, so the host can't read from it yet.

 ## Step 6 (Guest): Multiply two values and commit their result